ParcoursVis: Visualization of Electronic Health Record Sequences at Scale: ParcoursVis

 \subsubsection{Optimizing Aggregation\texorpdfstring{~\faBarChart~\faSpinner~$\rightrightarrows$}{}}

-Our aggregation algorithm (called \texttt{parallel\_aggregate} in \autoref{lst:aggregation}) is similar to \texttt{aggregate} in \autoref{lst:simple} but rewritten for speed.
-It keeps a complexity linear with the total number of events~\faBarChart~but is much faster and guarantees a controlled latency.
-It is parallelized~$\rightrightarrows$~and, to become progressive, it works by chunk~\faSpinner.
+Our aggregation algorithm (called \texttt{parallel\_aggregate} in \autoref{lst_aggregation} line 23) is similar to \texttt{aggregate} in \autoref{lst_simple} but rewritten for speed.
+It keeps the complexity linear with the total number of events~\faBarChart~but is much faster and guarantees a controlled latency.
+It is parallelized~$\rightrightarrows$ and, to become progressive, works by chunk~\faSpinner, split in line 6. \am{In the following, we describe our strategy based on the memory layout, data structures, data shuffling, and parallelization.}

-~\faBarChart~The first optimization relies on the memory layout, which organizes the low-level event sequences in consecutive memory positions so the aggregation algorithm can access them sequentially.
-Modern hardware strongly optimizes this access pattern by prefetching memory caches along with sequential access.
+\faBarChart~The first optimization relies on the memory layout, which organizes the low-level event sequences in consecutive memory positions so the aggregation algorithm can access them sequentially.
+Modern hardware strongly optimizes this access pattern by prefetching memory caches along with sequential access~\cite{memory}.
 The aggregation process takes a table of low-level events indexed per patient and outputs a prefix tree meant to be rendered.
-Note that the run time is essentially linear in the number of events, but existing implementations use data structures that are expensive both in memory and execution time, limiting the dataset size allowed to remain interactive.
-In EventFlow, transforming low-level events into high-level ones is expensive due to the rich set of possible transformations supported, as shown in the Supplementary Material.
-We write the function \texttt{low\_level\_to\_high\_level} directly in C++ for two reasons: expressive power and optimization.
-This function is specific to a treatment or use-case (\eg non-cancerous prostate adenoma, used as an example here), so we hard-code the rules, \eg the definition of what is an ``interruption'' synthetic event in a specific treatment.
-We thus make sure the rules follow state-of-the-art recommendations.
-We allow the analysts to change some parameters within meaningful limits during the exploration.
-The rules are more complex than what EventFlow can express, yet rather simple to express using a regular programming language like C++.
-ParcoursVis's implementation is 190 lines long.
-Adapting it to another scenario, described in \autoref{sec:usecases}, took a few days and had a similar length.
+In EventFlow, transforming low-level events into high-level ones is expensive due to the rich set of possible transformations supported, as shown in the \hyperref[sec_compareEventFlow]{Supplemental Material}. \jdf{In ParcoursVis, we} write the function \texttt{ll\_to\_hl} (low level to high level) directly in C++ for two reasons: expressive power and optimization. \am{As explained in \autoref{sec_aggregation}, the aggregation functions are specific to treatments and use cases (\eg, non-cancerous prostate adenoma, used as an example here), so we hard-code the rules, \eg, the definition of what is an ``interruption'' synthetic event in a specific treatment, and make them follow state-of-the-art recommendations.} \jdf{Still, we} allow the analysts to change some parameters within meaningful limits during the exploration \am{(see \autoref{fig_controlpanel_b})}.
+ParcoursVis rules are more complex than what EventFlow can express, yet rather simple using a regular programming language like C++.
+Our aggregation rules implementation is 190 lines long.
+Adapting it to another scenario, described in \autoref{sec_tasks}, took a few days and had a similar length.